codeoz-com/codeoz-code-convention/plugin_and_module_naming.md

 ```

-### URL Parameter
+### POST Parameter
-The following are used for HTML URL Parameter
+The following are used for HTML POST Parameter
 ```
 coz_proc_name :    The 'POST Processor' name, is same as Classname and filename(wihout '.php') of file containing it coz_proc_ns   :    The 'POST Processor' namespace, WITHOUT trailing backslash.
 Or empty string if none.